-Download the BookMyne app for free from the App Store or Google Play.
+Download the BookMyne app for free from the App Store.

 This 1940 (silent) film about the services and facilities of Lincoln’s Libraries was recently rediscovered in the Heritage Room of Nebraska Authors at the Bennett Martin Public Library.
 Enjoy this look at our history!
 The film runs about 20 minutes.